manuelbomi/An-Approach-to-Enterprise-Integration-of-Generative-AI-Models-Using-OpenWebUI-and-Ollama-on-Docker/README.md

 ---

 7. Model Selection and Licensing: Costs may vary based on the model selection approach, with commercial APIs having usage-based fees and open-source models having lower licensing but may have higher deployment costs.
-8. Vendor Lock-in: Heavy investment in one vendor's models can lead to lock-in, making switching vendor/model difficult and potentially resulting in higher costs if the vendor increases prices.
+8. Vendor Lock-in: Heavy investment in one vendor's models can lead to lock-in, making switching vendor/model difficult and potentially resulting in higher costs if the vendor increases price.

 ---